Village News

 Village Recognizes Three Trailblazers in Building an Age-inclusive Society

-The three Trailblazers for 2022 are Dr. Becca Levy (author), Dr. Neelum Aggarwal (individual award), and the Jane Addams Senior Caucus (organizational award).
+September 2, 2022 – The Village Chicago presented their annual Trailblazers Awards. to Dr. Becca Levy Dr. Neelum Aggarwal, and the Jane Addams Senior Caucus (organizational award). (more…)

 Village Op-Ed on Ageism in the Chicago Tribune